The Trademarks Law Review: France

 The INPI does not search for previous potentially conflicting trademarks.

 It is possible to request to modify or withdraw, totally or partially, the application up until INPI starts to make the technical arrangements for registration.
-Such requests must be in writing.
+These requests must be in writing.

 Once an application is filed, the owner receives a six-month priority right to make other applications in Europe or abroad, while keeping the initial application date.

 For both French and EU trademarks, registration takes effect from the date of filing of the application for a period of 10 years, which is renewable indefinitely.

 The renewal of French trademarks must be made within a period of six months, expiring on the last day of the month in which the period of protection ends.
 However, the declaration can still be made within six months of the day following the last day of the month in which the protection expires, but a supplemental fee has to be paid.

 EU trademarks may be renewed six months before their expiry date, and they also benefit from a six-month grace deadline, subject to payment of a fee (an additional 25 per cent).

 The charges for a trademark application at INPI covering one class of goods or services are €190 for an internet-based application.
 The cost increases by €40 per additional class.
 The charges for renewal fees are €290, increased by the cost of each additional class.39

 Charges for an EU regular trademark application designating one class are €1,000 for a paper application and €850 for an electronic application; an additional €50 is charged for a second class and €150 for all subsequent classes.
 Renewal fees are the same as filing fees.

 ii Prior rights